Mrekyle/ci-project-1/README.md

 ![Websites Lesson cards](/assets/readme-img/lesson-card.png)

-- Lesson cards display a breif overview of what different type of lessons are offered and what the school offers.
+- Lesson cards display a breif overview of what the school offers.
+- The intention is to tell the potential student what could happen during the lesson
+- It also displays the different types of lessons that are offered by the driving school

 ### Video